 Our children live in an increasingly technological world and they need to be equipped with the skills to remain safe in the online world.
 Many of our children still don’t recognise that strangers in the online world are as dangerous, or maybe more so, than the strangers on our streets.

-We will be holding our annual e-Safety week in Spring Term 2017.
+We will be holding our annual e-Safety week on the week commencing February 24th 2020.
 All children will access E-Safety workshops and there will also be opportunities for parents/carers to attend training sessions.

 How do we think ‘SMART’ when online?

 SMART stands for: Safe, Meeting, Accepting, Reliable, Tell.

 SAFE: Be safe with what you post online.
 Make sure that you do not post personal information about yourself online.

 MEETING: Never meet anybody from the online world that you don’t know in real life – they’re still a stranger.

 ACCEPTING: Don’t accept emails, attachments and requests from people you don’t know.
 Block them or delete them.

 RELIABLE: Always remember that people can lie online.
 They may not be reliable.

 TELL: If something or someone is worrying you online, tell someone.
 You can tell a parent, a teacher, a friend or if it is serious you can tell the police or CEOP by using the Report Abuse button.